Japanese submarine I-121: Second Sino-Japanese War

 On 7 July 1937 the first day of the Marco Polo Bridge Incident took place, beginning the Second Sino-Japanese War.
-In September 1937, Submarine Division 13, consisting of I-21 and her sister ship I-22, moved to a base at Tsingtao, China, and began operations in northern Chinese waters as part of a Japanese blockade of China.
-On 1 December 1937, Submarine Division 13 was assigned to Submarine Squadron 3 in the 4th Fleet, a component of the Combined Fleet, and in December 1937 the light cruiser Kuma arrived at Tsingtao to serve as flagship of Submarine Squadron 3, which consisted of I-21, I-22, I-23, and I-24.
+In September 1937, Submarine Division 13, consisting of I-21 and her sister ship I-22, moved to a base at Qingdao, China, and began operations in northern Chinese waters as part of a Japanese blockade of China.
+On 1 December 1937, Submarine Division 13 was assigned to Submarine Squadron 3 in the 4th Fleet, a component of the Combined Fleet, and in December 1937 the light cruiser Kuma arrived at Qingdao to serve as flagship of Submarine Squadron 3, which consisted of I-21, I-22, I-23, and I-24.

 I-21 and I-22 received orders to provide distant cover for Kuma while she put a Special Naval Landing Force (SNLF) unit ashore off Chefoo, China, on 3 February 1938, but both submarines experienced engine trouble that prevented them from getting underway to support Kuma.
 The two submarines had greater success on 22 March 1938, when they departed Port Arthur, Manchukuo, and each of them landed 15 Shanghai-based SNLF troops on Liukung Island in Weihai Bay before they returned to Port Arthur.

 I-21 was renumbered I-121 on 1 June 1938, freeing up her previous number for the new submarine I-21, whose keel was laid that year.
 On 20 June 1938, I-121 was placed in the Second Reserve in the Kure Naval District.
 In an effort to reduce international tensions over the conflict in China, Japan withdrew its submarines from Chinese waters in December 1938.